pytest-dev/pytest/doc/en/how-to/cache.rst

 .. code-block:: bash

-    pytest --last-failed --last-failed-no-failures all    # run the full test suite again (default behavior) pytest --last-failed --last-failed-no-failures none   # runs no tests, emits a message about no known failures and exits successfully
+    pytest --last-failed --last-failed-no-failures all    # when there are no known test failures, runs the full test suite again (default behavior) pytest --last-failed --last-failed-no-failures none   # when there are no known test failures, runs no tests, emits a message about no known failures and exits successfully

 The new config.cache object
 --------------------------------